A guide to creating custom Memory Books for your patients. Plus, a free PDF template.

 After assessing the patient, I recommended a Memory Book.

-The daughter dug up old photo albums and we organized pictures into a book, adding captions.
-When presented with her Memory Book, the patient immediately lit up and began regaling us with stories of her youth.
+The daughter dug up old photo albums and we organized pictures into a personalized Memory Book, adding captions to spark memories.
+When presented with her book, the patient immediately lit up and began regaling us with stories of her youth.

 The daughter thanked me through tears of joy.
-All it took was a simple Memory Book to ignite the patient’s memories and help her reconnect with her daughter.
+All it took was a simple Memory Book to ignite her mother’s memories and help her reconnect.